microsoft/wslg/README.md

 * If you have a previous version of WSLg installed, uninstall it.
 Go to `Add or removed programs` and remove the application called `Windows Subsystem for Linux GUI App Support`.

-* Download and install the latest WSLg MSI from the [Releases page](https://github.com/microsoft/wslg/releases).
-If you don't have access, make sure you are logged in with your github account and that you've [linked your github account to your Microsoft corpnet account](https://docs.opensource.microsoft.com/tools/github/accounts/linking.html).
+* Update your base WSL install by using the `wsl --update` from an elevated command prompt.
+This is important to pick up the latest WSL 2 Linux Kernel version.

+* Manually download and install the WSLg package [x64](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_graphics_update_x64.msi) or [arm64](https://wslstorestorage.blob.core.windows.net/wslblob/wsl_graphics_update_arm64.msi)

+## Updating WSL + WSLg

+To update to the latest version of WSL and WSLg released for selfhost, simply run `wsl --update` from an elevated command prompt or powershell.

+You'll need to restart WSL for the changes to take effect.
+You can restart WSL type running `wsl --shutdown`.
+If WSL was currently running, it will shutdown, make sure to first save any in progress work!
+WSL will be automatically restarted the next time you launch a WSL application or terminal.

 ## First Launch